Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Experiment

-\textbf{The attention entropy with visual tokens exit.} In Fig.\ref{answer_modeling}, we visualize the entropy distributions of cross-attention matrices and text self-attention matrices of LLaVA-1.5 7B, and compare the results with and without DyVTE across four benchmarks.
-We first observe that the processes of multimodal reasoning are generally similar across these benchmarks.
-In the text self-attention matrix, which is involved in answer generation, the entropy distributions across these datasets are quite similar.
-Another key observation is that visual tokens are often redundant in multimodal reasoning.
-Specifically, after removing all visual tokens, cross-modality information transfer is no longer performed, yet the text self-attention remains largely unaffected, as discussed above.
-Additionally, our DyVTE method can effectively remove all visual tokens at a specific layer according to the status of multimodal reasoning.
-In particular, the exit determined by DyVTE only blocks cross-modality information diffusion while preserving the modeling of text tokens.
-Overall, these findings support our motivation that visual tokens becomes redundant before the end of inference.
+\textbf{The attention entropy with visual tokens exit.} In Fig.\ref{answer_modeling}, we visualize the entropy distributions of cross-attention matrices and text self-attention matrices of LLaVA-1.5 7B.
+And we compare the results with and without DyVTE across four benchmarks.
+We first observe that there are differences between the multimodal reasoning procedures across different benchmarks.
+Specifically, in SQA and TextVQA, the changes in entropy during text modeling are more obvious than those in GQA and MM-Vet.
+This phenomenon fully illustrates the necessity of adopting a dynamic approach to exit visual tokens.
+Another observation is that DyVTE can effectively remove all visual tokens at a specific layer according to the status of multimodal reasoning.
+Specifically, after removing all visual tokens by DyVTE, the entropy of text self-attention remains unaffected.
+In this way, the exiting determined by DyVTE only blocks visual information's cross-modality propagation while preserving text tokens' modeling.
+Overall, these findings validate that visual tokens are not always necessary in the reasoning process, and also confirm the effectiveness of the proposed DyVTE.